-Nursing I • 1.0 - 7.0 Credits
+Nursing I • 1.0-7.0 Credits

-This is the first theoretical course in the associate degree curriculum.
+This is the first theoretical course in the associate degree nursing curriculum.
 Theoretical concepts include the fundamentals of nursing care and the introduction of the nursing process.
-Concepts of lifespan growth and development, culture and ethnicity, basic pharmacological concepts, and beginning professional communication techniques are presented.
-Emphasis is on safety, health maintenance, professional responsibility, and the organizations that affect the practice of nursing.
+Concepts of health needs across the lifespan; diversity, equity and inclusion; nutrition; ethics and policy; basic pharmacological principles; and beginning professional communication techniques are presented.
+Emphasis is on quality, safety, health maintenance, professional responsibility, and the organizations that affect the practice of nursing.
 Prerequisite: admission to the Nursing program.